Technophobes/ping-pong/readme.md

-Joe is wierdly cheerful since he arrived.
+Joe is wierdly cheerful since the funeral.

-On my hovercraft flying bees, there's plenty of honey.
+On my hovercraft are flying bees, and there's plenty of honey.

 By the nuclear power station west of Esteros, pure solitude.